turbocool3r/ftabutil/README.md

 # ...
 ```

-Such a manifest can be used with the `pack` subcommand like this:
+A manifest can be used with the `pack` subcommand like this:

 ```shell
 ftabutil pack path/to/manifest.toml optional/path/to/ftab.bin